chengweiv5/docker-on-yarn/README.md

 ---

-Docker ont yarn is a simply system to submit your hadoop job.
+Docker on yarn is a simple system to submit your hadoop job.

 ---